ncase/anxiety/scenes/act2.md

 b: The BIG DISGUSTING TRASH PERVERT shall be sentenced to 72 hours in one of those medieval public-humiliation devices

-b: unless they're actually *into* that sort of thing
+b: unless they're secretly *into* that sort of thing

 b: in which case that further proves them being a BIG DISGUSTING TRASH PERVERT